'Cremaillere', a Tradition to Celebrate A New Home

 We recently congratulated our friends as they moved into their new home in France.
 In the UK we often send a card or a close friend maybe a gift.
 We have a custom in France when someone moves home, we send a bottle of champagne and wish them a happy “crémaillère”.
+Once I was offered an amazing new espresso machine to my surprise!
 You may be wondering what is “pendre la crémaillère”?
 It may be a term you are not familiar but we bet you have attended several.
 A 'crémaillère' is simply a housewarming party, the origins of which are believed to have started in France.

 French speaking countries across the world celebrate a party called a “pendaison de crémaillère”, the expression which literally means “hanging of the chimney hook”, dates back to medieval times.
 It is thought that once your house was finished, you would invite all those who contributed to its build to eat dinner with you as a thank you.
 As the chimney hook was the last thing to be installed in a new house this marked the completion of your home and the beginning of the “thank you” meal.